erindoman/connect-four/README.md

 URL: http://erindoman-connectfour.surge.sh/

 This is a traditional 1v1 Connect Four game with no artificial intelligence.
-There are two colors, grey and pink (one per player), which alternate in turn of what is played on the board.
-The goal is for one player to connect four of their chips in a row (either horizontally, vertically, or diagonally) to win the game.
+Two players take turns placing their assigned "chips" (either pink or grey, depending on who plays first) on the board with the goal of connecting four chips in a row (horizontally, vertically, or diagonally) to win the game.

 I chose to create this game after I had previously built a tic-tac-toe board.
 I found that a lot of the logic was similar between the two games, but Connect Four was significantly more complex.
 This was a great way to practice the skills that I learned from the tic-tac-toe project while pushing myself to build something more complicated.